nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

    :width: 800
    :alt: User Role DevOps

 - In case of an Application based on micro-services, teams works on different Components.
-For example, Sentence API is have different micro-services:
+For example, Sentence API has different micro-services:

 .. image:: ./_pictures/Controller-object-relationship.svg
    :align: center